sopeal/AskYourFeed/.ai/db-plan.md

 Media content (images and video transcripts/summaries) is merged into the `posts.text` field.
 There is no separate media table.

 **Media Processing:**
-- Images: Max 4 per post, converted to text via Vision API
+- Images: Max 4 per post, converted to text via OpenRouter
 - Videos: Max 90 seconds or 25 MB, transcribed to text
 - Media exceeding limits are skipped without error